kyma-project/cli/docs/user/gen-docs/kyma_alpha_diagnose.md

 ## Synopsis

-Use this command to quickly assess the health, configuration, and potential issues in your cluster for troubleshooting and support purposes
+Use this command to quickly assess the health, configuration, and potential issues in your cluster for troubleshooting and support purposes.

 ```bash
 kyma alpha diagnose [flags]